rytis-paskauskas/TCPCam/README.md

 The other two build types can be used for testing purposes:
 - *"Hello World"* repeatedly transmits a string
 - *"Build with a JPEG test binary"* repeatedly transmits a sample image file

+### Build and flash
+This project for the server follows the [standard ESP-IDF build workflow](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#step-6-connect-your-device "ESP IDF build workflow").

+The client can be built using the included `Makefile` but it is simple enough to be built manually.

 ## Client
 Saving received images as files or passing them to a HTTP streaming server are two most likely uses of TCPCam.